lsbardel/lucasbardella.com/content/pages/cv.md

 **August 2022 - Present** London, UK

-Devoping the technology stack and strategies for a crypto trading desk.
+Developing and managing the technology stack and strategies for a crypto trading desk.

 **Specialities**: algo trading, quantitative finance, infrastructure, web applications